Theory & Modeling

 - Atomistic origins of the physical properties of nanoscale material: The Theory and Modeling Group also focuses on understanding the effects atomistic arrangements have on measurable physical quantities in the nanoscale (i.e., the role of atoms and phonons).
-Nanoscale materials can exhibit very different physical properties, such as thermal conductivity, phase transitions, tribological, and mechanical properties, from their bulk counterparts.
+Nanoscale materials can exhibit very different physical properties from their bulk counterparts, such as thermal conductivity, phase transitions, tribological and mechanical properties.

 - Optical and plasmonic phenomena in nanoscale materials and devices: Finally, the Theory and Modeling Group explores energy and information transduction processes involving photons and plasmons.
 The dimensions of metal nanoparticles are such that, even at a classical level, sub-wavelength focusing and other novel optical phenomena can occur.
 As ever-smaller components are considered in nanoscale materials and devices, quantum mechanical effects can become important, such as in the case of hybrid plasmonic materials that include semiconductor quantum dots.

 Research activities include

 - Electronic structure calculations of catalysis by nanoparticles and other nanomatrials for energy applications including energy storage, catalysis, photovoltaics and thermoelectrics

 - Atomistic studies of oxide formation, transport and nanotribology